renatoathaydes/jbuild/README.md

 * plugins (JBuild can be used as a library - you don't need a JBuild plugin when you can have your own build application that uses JBuild and other JVM libraries).
 * configuration files (though JBuild may allow passing a file with CLI options in the future).
-* anything not directly related to building Java or other JVM language projects.
+* anything not directly related to building Java or other JVM language applications.
 * IDE integration (though JBuild makes it easy for IDEs to _see_ the classpath).

 ## Dependency Management